zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 The nurse says that Bruce’s idea of just leaving ri ght after this procedure is “not advisable.”
 It’s not a good idea.
 “You need to rema in under observation for 24 hours.”
 The phrase “under observation” means that s omeone is watching you or someone is monitoring you to make sure there aren’t  any more problems.
 That happens a lot at a hospital.
 We say someone is “und er observation” when the doctor and the nurses keep the person in the hospit al to make sure there aren’t any more problems.

 Bruce says, “That’s for other people.
 I’m tough,” m eaning I’m strong.
 I’m brave.
 “I’ll be up and ready to go,” meaning after the pro cedure he’ll be ready to go home.
 Then he says to the nurse, “What’s that needl e for?”
 The nurse says, “It’s to give you a shot,” an injection, “before your pro cedure.”
-The nurse is going to take the needle and inject, or put into his body, t he drug.
+The nurse is going to take the needle and inject, or put into his body, the drug.

 Bruce suddenly, who said he was very tough and stro ng, starts to whimper.
 “To whimper” (whimper) means to make a small sound that  indicates that you’re very scared.
 Bruce says, “I don’t like needles.
 Get that  away from me!”
 We learn, of course, that Bruce isn’t as tough as he says he is.